oswida/cyber/docs/en/srd.md

 A PC cannot carry more items than their inventory allows.
 Anyone carrying a full inventory (i.e. filling **all available** slots) is reduced to **0 HP**.

-In addition to the starter equipment (purchased with initial credits), during character creation, each player can choose **up to 2 cyber modifications for free**, but the cost of these upgrades cannot exceed `20,000 ℂ`.
+In addition to the starter equipment (purchased with initial credits), during character creation, each player can choose **any number of cybermodifications for free**, but the cost of these upgrades cannot exceed `20,000 ℂ`.

 ## Rules